Taking Supplements To Lower Blood Pressure? If So… Which Ones?

 Having high blood pressure puts you at risk for heart disease and stroke, which are leading causes of death in the United States.

-About 75 million American adults (32%) suffer from high blood pressure—that’s 1 in every 3 adults.
+About 75 million American adults (32%) suffer from high blood pressure, that’s 1 in every 3rd adults.

-About 1 in 3 American adults has prehypertension—blood pressure numbers that are higher than normal—but not yet in the high blood pressure range.
+Approximately 59 million American adults are pre-hypertensive, their blood pressure numbers are higher than normal—but not yet in the high blood pressure range.